Top Menu

 | Cabinet Pulls | Cabinet Knobs |

 And here's a funny situation that happened a few days ago...
-I already moved some stuff I had in the garage and stored it here in the mudroom in the upper cabinets.
+I already moved some stuff I had in the garage and stored it in the mudroom upper cabinets.
 I sent my husband to bring me something from there.
 After a few minutes, I heard him laughing and came to see what had happened.
 He told me he was trying to open those upper cabinets on the right side, but after a while, he remembered they're faux!! 😂😂

 Did you notice I also changed the door trim?
-This past weekend I was giving that big door a new color! 🖤
+This past weekend, I was giving that big door a new color! 🖤

 That will be shared next week during the reveal of this little room.
 Stay tuned!!